keithalewis/papers/resume.md

 Responsible for developing core infrastructure used by all enterprise applications and supporting current products.
-Core components written in C++ but interoperate with python, JavaScript, Java/Scala, and C#.
+Core components written in C++ but interoperate with Python, JavaScript, Java/Scala, and C#.

-Designed and wrote APA for MiFID II using Java/Camel/kafka.
+Designed and wrote MiFID II APA distribution using Java/Camel/Kafka.

-Working familiarity with Hadoop, Spark, Avro.

 ### _KALX LLC_, Managing Member (2002&mdash;present)